 Note that many medical schools also have specific requirements for course work in social sciences, behavioral sciences, and/or humanities.
 Please review individual medical school admissions office websites for more information.

 Course requirements for individual osteopathic medical schools are listed in the 2017 Osteopathic Medical College Information Booklet.

-You can download a pdf copy of the entire booklet from the website of the American Association of Colleges of Osteopathic Medicine (AACOM) http://www.aacom.org/news-and-events/publications/cib.
+You can purchase or download a pdf the entire book from the website of the American Association of Colleges of Osteopathic Medicine (AACOM) http://www.aacom.org/news-and-events/publications/cib.

-The ADEA Official Guide to Dental Schools published annually by the American Dental Education Association (ADEA) provides detailed information about course prerequisites at U. S. and Canadian dental schools.
+The ADEA Official Guide to Dental Schools published bi-annually by the American Dental Education Association (ADEA) provides detailed information about course prerequisites at U. S. and Canadian dental schools.
 Copies of the Official Guide to Dental Schools are available in the Resources Room of the Health Professions Advising Office and on the Prehealth Reserve Shelf in Collier Library.
 You can also order your own copy through the ADEA.

 The Veterinary Medical College Application Service has a resource page with information about individual veterinary schools and their requirements.
-Check the VMCAS resources page for the prerequisite course chart, detailed descriptions of individual veterinary schools, and information about the application process.
+Check the VMCAS resources page for the prerequisite course chart, which includes detailed descriptions of individual veterinary schools, and information about their requirements.

 For schools that do not participate in the VMCAS application service, you must review the admissions office websites of the individual schools as well as their entries in the Veterinary Medical School Admission Requirements (VMSAR) book; copies are available in the Resource Room in Canwyll House.
 You can also purchase a copy of the VMSAR from Purdue University Press.